deptyped/grammy-guard/README.md

 A [transformer](https://grammy.dev/advanced/transformers.html#installing-a-transformer-function) is exactly the opposite of a middleware!
 It is a function that handles outgoing data.
 Transformer plugins are plugins that are fed to a bot as a - crazy! guessed it again - transformer.
 Similarly, this type of plugin returns a transformer function.

 # Rules of Contribution
-Before diving into some hands-on examples, there are some notes to pay attention to it you would like your plugins to be submitted to the documentation:
+Before diving into some hands-on examples, there are some notes to pay attention to if you would like your plugins to be submitted to the documentation:

 1. You should document your plugin (README with instructions).
 2. Explain the purpose of your plugin and how to use it by adding a page to the [docs](https://github.com/grammyjs/website).